hilbix/bootp/README.md

 	-A PVEFW-HOST-IN -s 192.168.X.Y/32 -d 192.168.X.0/24 -i vmbr0 -p udp -m udp --sport 67 --dport 68 -j RETURN -A PVEFW-HOST-IN -s 0.0.0.0/32 -d 255.255.255.255/32 -i vmbr0 -p udp -m udp --sport 68 --dport 67 -j RETURN

+## Default `request.sh`

+The default `request.sh` includes all scripts in the `request/` directory until one sets the variable `$IP`.

+### `request/proxmox.sh`

+> In the ProxMox UI I did not find a way to add custom user variables to a VM.
+> Hence all configuration is read from the description field.
+Sorry.

+This script extracts the `$IP` from the first line of a description of a VM.

+> In future more things might be added to the line, for now everything behind the first space is ignored.

 ## FAQ